Whoever Slew Auntie Roo?: ReleaseWhoever Slew Auntie Roo? was released theatrically in the United States in late 1971, opening regionally in several cities in Ohio and Pennsylvania on 22 December 1971.

-Reception
+Shelley Winters said "If they’d had a bigger budget and released it differently, things would have been a lot different for him and me.
+They didn’t release it like an A-picture and they should have.
+We had a great deal of fun rehearsing.
+Ralph Richardson was great in it.
+But they released it like a spooky, spooky picture and they shouldn’t have."

+ReceptionVariety said "script is overly-contrived, but carries certain element of interest that may see it through selected bookings."

+Harrington called it "just a rather thin little fable.
+I found Shelley Winter’s mad behavior vastly amusing...
+I do feel that I had achieved the pathos of the situation at the end...
+I still think that whatever flaws it had, it turned out astonishingly well, considering that it was a terrible uphill struggle for me all the way."

 On Rotten Tomatoes, the film holds an approval rating of 60% based on 10 reviews, with a weighted average rating of 4.8/10.

 Craig Butler from Allmovie wrote, "If one is in the right frame of mind, Who Slew Auntie Roo? can be a lot of ghoulish fun.
 It's not good, mind you; as a matter of fact, Roo is basically trash.
 But it's campy and silly and just the ticket if you're in the mood for a film that makes you groan at its inanity as often as it makes you shiver."
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar stated that the film "never really becomes either a full-blooded horror movie or an effective variation on the fairy tale.
 The scare scenes would be more effective if they didn’t seem so arbitrary, and the last third of the movie fails to build up the necessary tension or suspense."
 TV Guide awarded the film 2/5 stars and stated that the film "walks a fine line between good and bad taste, manipulating audience expectations and loyalties gleefully and shamelessly."
 The Terror Trap gave the film 3/4 stars, writing, "A nice retelling of the classic fairy tale Hansel and Gretel (with Winters clearly delighting in the devilish role), this is lovingly directed by genre regular Curtis Harrington."